ORNL/intersect-architecture/sos/logical/resilience/rollback.rst

       forward progress.

 Solution
-   This pattern enables the resumption of correct operation of a system impacted by an error or failure.
+   The pattern enables the resumption of correct operation of a system impacted by an error or failure.
 It supports resilient operation by restoring the system to a known correct state in the event of an error or failure.
 Rollback solutions are classified into checkpoint-based and